ESSENTIALS OF DIAGNOSIS

 Pure papillary (and mixed papillary-follicular) carcinoma comprises about 80% of all thyroid cancers.
 It usually presents as a single thyroid nodule, but it can arise out of a multinodular goiter.
 Papillary thyroid carcinoma is commonly multifocal within the gland, with other foci usually arising de novo rather than representing intraglandular metastases.
 The tumor involves both lobes in 30% of patients.

 Papillary thyroid carcinoma is generally the least aggressive thyroid malignancy.
 It tends to grow slowly and often remains confined to the thyroid and regional lymph nodes for years.
 In about 80% of patients, there are microscopic metastases to cervical lymph nodes.
 However, the malignancy may become more aggressive, especially in patients over age 45 years, and most particularly in older adults.
 The cancer may invade the trachea and local muscles and may spread to the lungs.
 Papillary thyroid carcinoma is caused by genetic mutations or translocations.
 Activating mutations of the Ras oncogene can cause benign thyroid adenomas or nodular goiter.
 Additional activating mutations in BRAF or TRK genes can lead to papillary carcinoma.
 About 45% of papillary thyroid carcinomas are caused by over expression of the ret protooncogene (RET) by the translocation of certain gene promoters to it, producing retPTC-1, retPTC-2, or retPTC-3.
-Radiation treatments to the head and neck region tend to ...
+Radiation treatments to the head and neck region tend to cause ...